deoostfrees/Gibki/README.md

 An open source grid system based on Flexbox using container queries.

 > [!NOTE]
 > This version uses container queries.
 This has the advantage that grids can be nested and wrapped depending on the available container width.
+If you want to use media queries, use [version 3.1.0](https://github.com/deoostfrees/Gibki/tree/v3.1.0).

 [Open in CodePen](https://codepen.io/collection/pgogaZ)